scillidan/PM2-demo/_readme/kiwix-js-pwa.md

 Open `localhost:5173`.

 Setting → Use Private File System → Add file(s) → Add to OPFS → Select your `.zim` → Wait for it to complete → Install PWA (Optional).

+If you clean up the cache of browser, you need to do it again.